Psycokwet/bassaudio-updated/README.md

 **Disclaimer**

 This package has not been fully tested.
-Some features may not be fully functionning, if you encounter such a feature, please email me with you traces.
+Some features may not be fully functionning, if you encounter such a feature, please email me with your traces.
 I'm still working on it.

 **Announcement**